 They can be broken down into three groups: simple ON/OFF, pulse width modulation or (PWM), as well as maximum power point tracking (MPPT).
 The ON/OFF control prevents overcharge or undercharge of the battery and also prevents reverse current.
 PWM is a control of the amount of current charged the battery.
 It also provides trickle charging.
 MPPT, a more advanced approach, is often used in solar street lighting systems for high efficiency battery charging.

 The solar battery can be described as an electrical battery.
 The solar battery stores electricity from the sun during the day to power the LED lamp at night.
 Battery life and capacity are very important because they provide back-up power for low energy times - days without sunlight.
 A smart solar street lighting system with a temperature probe will monitor and optimize the performance of the battery (battery temperature and discharge voltage) in order to extend battery life.

 Two of the most popular battery technologies in solar streetlights are lithium-ion or lead-acid.

-A cycle life of 1500 to 2500 cycles for lead-acid batteries, a life expectancy of 3 to 5 year, and a depth-of-discharge (DOD) of 70-90.
+A cycle life of 1500 to 2500 cycles for lead-acid batteries, a life expectancy of 3 to 5 year, and a depth-of-discharge (DOD) van 70-90.
 The energy density ranges from 30 Wh/kg down to 50 Wh/kg depending upon the lead density.
-Lead-acid battery capacity is reached at 100% in 12-16 sati.
+Lead-acid battery capacity is reached at 100% in 12-16 ure.
 This is due to solar radiation which can last many hours and the slow charge rate that allows efficient charging.

 Lithium ion battery have the highest energy density, and the longest life span of any battery chemistries.
 The lithium-ion-battery is a lithium ion-transfer cell.
-In this case, lithium ions, which are the working ionic components of electrochemical reaction, shuttle between anode (or cathde) and cathde (or electrolyte).Oznake: solar streetlight
+In this case, lithium ions, which are the working ionic components of electrochemical reaction, shuttle between anode (or cathde) and cathde (or electrolyte).Tags: solar streetlight